nrfconnect/sdk-nrf/doc/nrf/ug_nrf52.rst

 |NCS| provides two protocol stacks for developing NFC applications: Type 2 Tag and Type 4 Tag.
 These stacks are provided in binary format in the `nrfxlib`_ repository.
-See :ref:`nrfxlib:nfc` for documentation about the NFC stacks.
+See :ref:`nrfxlib:nfc` for documentation about the NFC stacks, and :ref:`ug_nfc` for general information.

 The NFC stack requires the NFCT driver for nRF52 devices, which is available as part of `nrfx`_.
 The nrfx repository is included in the |NCS| as a module of the Zephyr repository.